AlfonsoDelaLuna/Queuing-System/README.md

 # Queue Management System
 A simple, premium-looking queuing system built with PHP, MySQL, and Vanilla JS.
-The admin can create the queue and it will display on the queueing screen.
+The admin can create the queue.
+That queue will display on the queueing screen.

 ## Requirements
 - Web Browser